Janani1727/Rock-Paper-Scissors/README.md

  PROJECT NAME :- ROCK - PAPER - SCISSORS

-ROCK PAPER SCISSORS is a hand game, usually played between two people, in which each player simultaneously forms one of the three shapes with an outstreched format...
+ROCK PAPER SCISSORS is a hand game, usually played between two people, in which each player simultaneously forms one of the three shapes with an outstretched format...

 DEPLOYED LINK :- https://rps-janani1727.vercel.app/